GrapheneOS/hardened_malloc/README.md

 ## Core design

-The core design of the allocator is very simple / minimalist.
+The core design of the allocator is very simple/minimalist.
 The allocator is exclusive to 64-bit platforms in order to take full advantage of the abundant address space without being constrained by needing to keep the design compatible with 32-bit.